taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 {% include figure image_path="/assets/images/final-projects/DogCatsRobots_image.svg" alt="The opening slide of the final presentation of the Dog, Cats, & Robots group." caption="The opening slide of the final presentation of the Dog, Cats, & Robots group." %}

 **The Dog, Cats & Robots** group explored how these animals interact with robots.
 [This video](https://youtu.be/mwsA0s61WmI), showing one of the cat subjects interacting with a robot, was acquired using the Neuronautas Experimental Kit during one of the experiments.
+To learn more, check out [the Dog, Cats & Robots group's final presentation](https://drive.google.com/file/d/1oSh7QBUYja7qNLw7FEsz2UnQ4Y2ziwYL/view?usp=sharing).

 Students: Inês Beleza Costa, Maria Teresa Leitão, Sofia Manteigas & Miguel Januário.